Budget Everest Base Camp Trek

 The Luxury Everest Base Camp Trek is an experience like no other.
 Offering outstanding views of some of the world's most majestic mountains, trekking to Everest's base camp is an adventure of a lifetime.
 But if the standard Everest Base Camp Trek isn't enough, an even more unique experience awaits with a Luxury Everest Base Camp Trek.
 From the highest altitude hotel stay in the world to helicopter rides over the northern flank of Everest, this unique trek will take your breath away.

 The statement in this offer covers all the logistics you will need to have a safe and successful trek.
-Airport picks up, and drop-off by private vehicle is included, as well as all hotel and airport accommodations for the duration of the trek.
+Airport pick-up, and drop-off by private vehicle is included, as well as all hotel and airport accommodations for the duration of the trek.
 Meals for breakfast, lunch, and dinner are included during the trek, and you will have double occupancy in the Yeti Home chain for four nights.
 Deluxe hotel accommodations are also included for two nights in Kathmandu at the Hotel Ramada Encore.
 A highly experienced, helpful, and friendly government license holder guide is also included, with their food and accommodation, salary, insurance, equipment, and medical expenses are taken care of.
 One porter is provided for two people; their flight tickets from Kathmandu to Lukla and back are also included.
 All ground transportation is taken care of, in addition to Kathmandu and domestic airport taxes, national park permits, and official expenses.
 Finally, the TIMS (Trekker's Information Management System) is included in the package.

 This Everest Luxury Trek is a perfect fit for travelers who appreciate the fineries of life yet desire to stand tall at the base of the illustrious Mount Everest.
 It is a tour that offers luxury and adventure for those who wish to explore the world's highest peak without compromising comfort.
 Travelers seeking a luxurious adventure in the Everest region will be amazed by the mixture of luxury accommodations, helicopter rides, and the awe-inspiring natural and cultural wonders that the Himalayan region of Nepal has to offer.
 Suppose a high-end trek is what you're looking for.
 In that case, you'll be mesmerized by luxurious lodges such as Yeti Mountain Home in Kongde, Hotel Everest View in Syangboche, and Everest Summit Lodge in Monjo, which towers 3,000 meters above sea level.